Boson topological insulators: A window into highly entangled quantum phases: Time reversal symmetric quantum liquids in dimensions

 In $2d$ Ref. \onlinecite{levingu} studied the fate of bosonic SPT insulators with discrete global unitary symmetry when that symmetry is gauged.
 It was shown that the result was a topologically ordered gapped quantum liquid with long range entanglement.
 A general abstract discussion of such gauged SPT phases for unitary symmetry groups ({\em i.e} not involving time reversal) has also appeared\cite{janetwen}.
 Here we are interested in $3d$ SPT phases with $U(1) \times Z_2^T$ symmetry.
 A gauged $3d$ SPT phase with $U(1) \rtimes Z_2^T$ was also studied very recently in a beautiful paper\cite{mkf13}.
 Using the known $\theta = 2\pi$ electromagnetic response\cite{avts12}, it was argued that the monopole of this gauged SPT is a fermion, and this was used as a conceptual starting point to discuss the surface of this SPT.
 Here we will discuss the gauged SPT from a different point of view that will enable us to also discuss SPT phases where the electromagnetic response has no $\theta$ term (necessary for the results in this subsection).

 Refs. \onlinecite{avts12,xuts13} show that a key distinction between different SPT phases with the same symmetry is exposed by considering the end points of vortex lines of the boson at the interface with the vacuum.
 It will be convenient to label the SPT phases by their possible surface topological order (whether or not such order is actually present in any particular microscopic realization).
 For one simple example SPT phase (the one whose surface topological order is $eCmC$) these papers argued that a surface Landau-Ginzburg theory is obtained in a dual description in terms of fermionic vortices.
 In another SPT phase (labeled by surface topological order $eCmT$) the surface vortex is a boson but is a Kramers doublet.
 By stacking these two phases together we can get a third SPT phase where the surface vortex is a fermionic Kramers doublet.
 In contrast for topologically trivial insulators the surface vortex is a bosonic Kramers singlet.
+In Appendix \ref{duallgw} we describe these surface dual Landau-Ginzburg theories and their implied surface phase structure.
+We also provide an explicit derivation that is complementary to the arguments of Ref. \onlinecite{avts12}.

 Closely related to this we can also consider external point sources for vortex lines directly in the bulk.
 In the Hilbert space of the microscopic boson model the vortex lines do not have open ends in the bulk.
 So these external sources for vortex lines must be thought of as `probes' that locally modify the Hilbert space.
 These will behave similarly to the surface end points of vortices.
 For example in the SPT labelled $eCmT$ Ref. \onlinecite{xuts13} shows that the ground state wave function is a loop gas of vortices where each vortex core is described as a Haldane spin chain.
 An externally imposed open end for a vortex string will terminate the core Haldane chain so that there is a Kramers doublet localized at this end point.
 In this case the external vortex source is a bosonic Kramers doublet.
 In the other example SPT (labelled $eCmC$) the vortices are ribbons with a phase factor $(-1)$ associated with each self-linking of the ribbon.
 Open end points of such vortex strings are fermionic Kramers singlets.
 Obviously stacking these two phases together produces an SPT where bulk vortex sources are fermionic Kramers doublets.
 In contrast in trivial boson insulators such bulk external vortex sources are bosons with trivial quantum numbers under global symmetries.